-- tenfold’s import plugin also recognizes list groups which are set up for folder browsing.
+The import also recognizes list groups that were created for folder browsing.

 If there is a group that is being used on more than one folder – which goes against best practices – tenfold will display a warning.